ahlulmukh/naoris-bot/readme.md

 ## Notes

 - Make sure to use valid proxies to avoid IP bans.
-- If you just running new account you need rerun bot again (maybe next update i will update it to handle this condition)
 - If you didn't get point just wait.

 ## Installation